Jurymax99/PyPitch/README.md

-App to tell the pitch in mic
+App to tell the pitch in microphone